CaptainSpof/click-count/infra/README.md

 This project uses terraform's workspaces to deploy to separate environments, namely `staging` and `production`.

-A `shared` workspace also exists (only for the `tf-shared`) to holds shared resources between the environments.
+A `shared` workspace also exists (only for `tf-shared`) for holding shared resources between the environments.

 # Terraform States

-Terraform states are saved using the s3 backend.
+Terraform's states are saved using the s3 backend.
 A single bucket with all three stacks separated by environment holds the infrastructure states.

 # How to deploy ?

-To deploy the infrastructure, you need to select a workspace for each stacks, navigate to the stack you want to deploy, then:
+To deploy the infrastructure, you need to select a workspace for each stacks.
+Navigate to the stack you want to deploy, then:

 for `shared`:
 ``` bash